 Industry News

-New plan to decongest Nairobi
+State Unveils New Plan to Decongest Nairobi

 The Kenya Urban Roads Authority (Kura) is looking for a new way to alleviate traffic congestion in the Nairobi central business district.

-This, according to Kura engineers, could lead to the expansion of lanes at the junctions of key roads, making several streets one way and removing parking bays on some roads.
+This, according to Kura engineers, could lead to the expansion of lanes at the junctions of key roads, making several streets one-way and removing parking bays on some roads.

-The study is financed by the African Development Bank (AfDB) as part of the loan provided for the Sh8.5 billion expansion of the Nairobi’s Outering Road.
+The study is financed by the African Development Bank (AfDB) as part of the loan provided for the Sh8.5 billion expansion of Nairobi’s Outering Road.

 The project, which was scheduled to begin in October, involves dualling, service roads, ten footbridges, six subways for the safety of pedestrians, a Bus Rapid Transit corridor to be built later, non-motorised traffic and six interchanges.